-In this previous entry we saw how to use PWM outputs to simulate an analog voltage output.
+In this previous post we saw how to use PWM outputs to simulate an analog voltage output.

-However, we made it clear that a PWM output is not an analog voltage signal, but a pulsed digital signal whose average value is the desired value.
-Ignoring this can lead to unexpected behaviors in the components we connect to the PWM signal, or even damage them.
+However, we made it very clear that a PWM output is not an analog voltage signal, but rather a pulsed digital signal whose average value is the desired value.
+Not knowing this can cause unexpected behavior in the components we connect to the PWM signal, or even damage them.

-As we said, having a component expect an analog voltage signal and receiving a PWM is similar to asking for a gentle massage on the head and getting hit with a hammer every 20 seconds (the average will be the same but… it’s not the same).
+As we said, for a component expecting an analog voltage signal to receive a PWM is similar to asking for a gentle head massage, and getting hit with a hammer every 20 seconds (the average will be the same but… it’s not the same thing).

-In this entry, we will see how to incorporate a low-pass filter into a PWM output to improve its behavior so that the output obtained better approximates a true analog signal.
+In this post we will see how to incorporate a low-pass filter into a PWM output to improve its behavior and make the resulting output better approximate a true analog signal.

-A PWM output is a mechanism frequently used by automation systems to emulate an analog signal.
+A PWM output is a mechanism frequently incorporated by microcontrollers to emulate an analog signal.
 It consists of providing a pulsed signal at a certain frequency, whose average value is the desired analog value.
-But the applied voltage value is, at all times, a digital signal between -Vcc and +Vcc.
+But the actual voltage value applied is, at all times, a digital signal between -Vcc and +Vcc.

-For example, if we want a PWM signal of 1V with a Vcc voltage of 5V, a signal will be generated that will be 5V for 20% of the time and 0V for the remaining 80%.
+For example, with a Vcc voltage of 5V, if we want a 1V PWM signal, a signal will be generated that is at 5V for 20% of the time and at 0V for the remaining 80%.

 If the system’s response is slow compared to the PWM frequency, the PWM output may be sufficient.
-Conversely, in other cases, it will not be, and we may even damage the powered component if the Vcc voltage exceeds the maximum allowable voltage for the component.
+On the other hand, in other cases it will not be, and we could even damage the powered component if the Vcc voltage is higher than the component’s maximum allowable voltage.

-To improve the analog output response, we have several options, and the simplest is to incorporate a passive low-pass filter using an RC network.
+To improve the response of the analog output we have several options, and the simplest is to incorporate a passive low-pass filter using an RC network.

-A low-pass filter is a component that removes high frequencies from a signal, allowing low frequencies to pass through.
+A low-pass filter is a component that removes high frequencies from a signal, allowing low frequencies to pass.

-The electrical schematic is as follows, where we see that we have superimposed the RC filtering network between the PWM output and the filtered signal, which is what the load receives.
+The electrical schematic is as follows, where we see that we have superimposed the RC filtering network between the PWM output and the filtered signal, which is the one received by the load.

-As we had mentioned, the system’s response is a dampened signal of the PWM signal, but it still is not a perfect analog signal.
-An example of the response is as follows:
+As we anticipated, the system’s response is a damped version of the PWM signal, but it still is not a perfect analog signal.
+An example of the response is the following:

 We must observe that the produced signal has two relevant parameters.